pdubslax/pdubslax.github.io/_posts/2023-9-18-mnf4-preview-week-2.md

 **98% - 27.89 pts: Rubba' Dub Chubb (1-0) v nate's Unmatched Team (1-0)**

 I guess yahoo thinks there is roughly a 2% chance Chubb goes for -11 in this one, but in an early battle of unbeatens, Matt should have this one locked up.
 Rubba' Dub followed up his week one annihilation with another STRONG week 2 - despite having Aaron Jones out.
 What is there to say about this one?
 Matt good, Nate fine?
-Nate left roughly[21](https://i.kym-cdn.com/entries/icons/original/000/016/998/You_stupid_vine_(what's_9_10)_0-2_screenshot.jpg) or so pts on the bench here, so its not full rebuild mode yet.
+Nate left roughly [21](https://i.kym-cdn.com/entries/icons/original/000/016/998/You_stupid_vine_(what's_9_10)_0-2_screenshot.jpg) or so pts on the bench here, so its not full rebuild mode yet.
 Big dog convention next week with Matt and Nick going head to head, [Pachycephalosaurus](https://i0.wp.com/www.natureartists.com/art/resized/1062_3727_0021_021.jpg) style.

 **99% - 25.28 pts: The Doorman (1-0) v Goon Squad (0-1)**